Charlotte Police Department Officer Requirements

 Charlotte Police Officer Job Description

-The Charlotte-Mecklenburg Police Department serves more than 750,000 residents and is the largest metropolitan police department between Washington, DC and Atlanta, Georgia.
-The duties of a road patrol unit include patrolling, maintaining order, enforcing the laws and ordinances, making arrests, and enforcing traffic codes.
-The department gives officers several tools to make their jobs easier such as lap tops, training, in-car cameras, etc.
+The Charlotte-Mecklenburg Police Department is the largest metropolitan police department between Washington DC and Atlanta, Georgia.1 After graduating from the police academy, newly sworn officers are placed in a patrol unit.
+The duties of a road patrol unit include patrolling, maintaining order, enforcing laws and ordinances, making arrests, and enforcing traffic codes.
+The department provides its officers with advanced law enforcement tools such as laptops, license plate readers, and in-car and body-worn cameras.

-Charlotte Police Officer Training, Prerequisites and Educational Requirements
+Charlotte Police Officer Training, Prerequisites, and Education Requirements

 Charlotte Police Officer Salary and Job Outlook